RaccoonWX/Realistic-Euphoria-Physics/README.md

 <img src="https://profile-counter.glitch.me/Realistic-Euphoria-Physics/count.svg" />

+Questions?
+Feel free to join the [Discord](https://discord.gg/xeT7fMQCna) for help!

 ## Features
 Adjustable physics settings for different bones in the body, including strength, damping, inertia, elasticity, and damping free settings
 Event listeners that trigger the ragdoll effect when a player or NPC falls, gets hit, enters melee combat, or is hit by a vehicle